 FHA loans and FHA mortgage insurance, starting June 3rd, 2013, is becoming more like herpes….it’s painful and borrowers will have it for life!

-FHA Commissioner Carol Galante initially sent this letter to Senator Bob Corker on December 18th outlining her intentions to reduce future defaults on FHA loans, restore the FHA’s Mutual Mortgage Insurance Fund, and shrink FHA’s involvement in helping people finance their home purchase.
+FHA Commissioner Carol Galante initially sent a letter to Senator Bob Corker on December 18th outlining her intentions to reduce future defaults on FHA loans, restore the FHA’s Mutual Mortgage Insurance Fund, and shrink FHA’s involvement in helping people finance their home purchase.

 Essentially, Galante is making FHA financing more expensive and more difficult to qualify for in hopes that the private market (fun loving Wall Street investment bankers) will step up and start lending like they did back in the bad old days between 2002-2008 when alt-a/non-prime private lenders took advantage of borrowers with higher rate/fee loans that often had pre-payment penalties.